 The guitar is a very technique heavy instrument.
 Now, when I use the word ‘’technique”, I am not talking about some unquestionable set of rules every player must follow.
 It’s more about learning some methods widely accepted as beneficial in the beginning and then later coming up with your own methods that cater to your specific needs.

-Even doing something as simple as using the guitar pick requires technique.
-Understanding them and practicing them will allow you to learn much easier and help you to develop your own techniques.
+Even doing something as simple as hold a pick and using the pick requires technique.
+Understanding them and practicing them will allow you to learn much easier and help new players like you to develop your own techniques.

 In this article, you will be learning the proper methods of how to hold a guitar pick.
-As I disclosed in my previous article here I’m once again assuming most of the readers are right-handed.
-So, this article is also for right-handed handling.
+This article is for right-handed handling (picking hand) since most of the readers are right-handed.
+Let’s learn how to hold guitar picks to play guitar accordingly through this best guitar lessons article.

 1. Choose the material that suits you